 The zip line zooms across Ella Gap for nearly a kilometer, and reaches speeds of 80 km/h.
 Adult tickets are $18USD (with a 10% online discount) and should be booked at least one day in advance.
 Flying Ravana is open until 5pm but the last zip lining group departs at 4pm, so you should plan accordingly.
 For the adventure lovers, Flying Ravana also offers archery, mountain biking, ATVing, air rifling, and abseiling.

 I highly recommend staying in a homestay in Ella, even more so than other towns in Sri Lanka.
 Why?
-It’s true – Ella’s main drag is rowdy with tuktuks and heavy-backpacked tourists.
 This town is undeniably taken over by travelers – not unbearably so, as long as you adjust your expectations.
 Luckily, the true magic of Ella can easily be found a 10-15 minute walk from the center, and even more so if you wrap yourself in the more authentic atmosphere of a Sri Lankan homestay.

 Both of these homestays feature expansive windows and balconies, as well as daily homemade breakfasts (in your room at Country Homes, and on the balcony at Ella River Front).
 Plus the most friendly, welcoming people!